-I’ve been working about an hour a day for almost a week now to get the Indian rhino covered with the air-dry clay.
+I worked for about an hour a day for almost a week to get the Indian rhino covered with the air-dry clay.
+It’s a big project, with a lot of folds and texture, so I wanted to get it just right.
 Now all that’s left is to finish the other side of the head and give her some toes.
-Then I decide how I’ll finish her.